olga24912/SGTK/README.md

 <a name="sec1"></a>
 # 1. About SGTK
 SGTK &ndash; Scaffold Graph ToolKit &ndash; is a tool for construction and interactive visualization of scaffold graph.
 Scaffold graph is a graph where vertices are contigs, and edges represent links between them.
-Contigs can provided either in FASTA format or as the assembly graph in GFA/FASTG format.
+Contigs can provided either in FASTA format or as the assembly graph in GFA/GFA2/FASTG format.
 Possible linkage information sources are:
 -    paired reads
 -    long reads
 -    paired and unpaired RNA-seq reads
 -    scaffolds
--    assembly graph in GFA, FASTG formats
+-    assembly graph in GFA1, GFA2, FASTG formats
 -    reference sequences

 SGTK produces a JavaScript-based HTML page that does not require any additional libraries and can be viewed in a regular web browser.
 Although it was tested in Chrome, FireFox, Opera and Safari, Chrome is preferred.